thomas-xza/COMP16412_magic_bakery/README.md

+Note: you cannot edit commit messages on a protected branch, it seems.
+Logging out in lieu of that...

 ## Deadline and Submission

 This is summative coursework and it will be marked.
 The submission deadline is **April 24th 2024** (**Wednesday of Week 10**) at **12 pm (noon)**.